A struggle for democracy!

 ‘The elite naturally believe that they are better,and anything else is naturally inferior.
 We have a strong tendency to affirm that

-who are different from us.
+are different from us.
 This is intolerance.
 It is the irresistible preference to reject differences.
-The dominant class, then,
+The dominant class, then, because it

-because it has the power to distinguish itself from the dominated class, first, rejects the differences between them but, second,
+has the power to distinguish itself from the dominated class, first, rejects the differences between them but, second, does not

-does not pretend to be equal to those who are different; third, it does not intend that those who are different shall be equal.
+pretend to be equal to those who are different; third, it does not intend that those who are different shall be equal.
+What it wants

-What it wants is to maintain the differences and keep its distance and to recognize and emphasize in practice the inferiority of
+is to maintain the differences and keep its distance and to recognize and emphasize in practice the inferiority of those who are

-differentiation, by arguing that educational institutions whilst declaring themselves as providing educational opportunities for all,
+by arguing that educational institutions whilst declaring themselves as providing educational opportunities for all, are actually

-are actually closed and discriminatory.
-It is obvious, as part of the ideology of meritocracy, that state and private schools are run
+closed and discriminatory.
+It is obvious, as part of the ideology of meritocracy, that state and private schools are run so as to

-so as to select the ‘best’ and make sure that they become part of the dominant class, the civil service, entrepreneurs, and the
+select the ‘best’ and make sure that they become part of the dominant class, the civil service, entrepreneurs, and the professions

-professions in the first place [the gold]; administrators, tradesmen and traders in the second place [the silver]; and then the
+in the first place [the gold]; administrators, tradesmen and traders in the second place [the silver]; and then the labourers [the